kwilkos/cxf/celtix-distribution/src/main/samples/management/README.txt

 using wsdl2java, javac, and java to build and run the demos, you must set the environment by running the script.

-If you set the Celtix configuration properties instrumentEnabled and JMXEnabled to true, and set up the MBServer to use PlateformMBeanserver, you can use jconsole, which comes with  JDK1.5, to explore the Celtix managed components.

 Building and running the demo using ant
 ---------------------------------------